chaigner/UP_body/README.md

 # UP_body
+(The full description of this code will be updated soon!)

 This code loads 31 in vivo B1+ datasets and computes and evaluates tailored and universal (22 B1+ datasets) kT-point pulses as described in: